 Apple, Google, and Microsoft will all support passkeys starting in 2023.
-Passkey support is already available on iOS, Android, and ChromeOS.
+Passkey support is already available on macOS, iOS, Android, and ChromeOS.
 Support for passkey use with nearby devices (like a phone or security key) is available in browsers for macOS and Windows: Safari, Chrome, and Edge.

 A version of this post appears in the March 2023 edition of Prime Time News.